Looking for a solid, low-cost hydraulic-piston rower?

 - This variation may not seem like a big deal at first, but sooner or later you might get bored of rowing and these option can help “spice” things up a bit.

-Each arm can have its own resistance level
+Each arm can have its own resistance level.

 - This can be helpful for people who don’t have a balanced upper-body.

-It rests at the foot of the rower and the LCD display can show each statistic one at a time or they can automatically rotate by using the monitor’s ‘scan’ feature that cycles through each statistic every 4 seconds.
+The LCD display can show each statistic one at a time or they can automatically rotate by using the monitor’s ‘scan’ feature that cycles through each statistic every 4 seconds.

 Here are some additional details about the fitness monitor: